mattock/openvpn-vagrant/buildbot-host/README.md

 # Introduction

-This is OpenVPN 2.x CI/CD system built on top of Buildbot using Vagrant, a virtualization layer (Virtualbox/Hyper-V) and Docker.
+This is CI/CD system built on top of Buildbot using Vagrant, a virtualization layer (Virtualbox/Hyper-V) and Docker.
 Here's an overview of the design (details vary depending on the deployment):

 ![Buildbot architecture overview](diagrams/buildbot-architecture-overview.png)